apache/cloudstack-documentation/source/installguide/primate.rst

             }
         ]

-However, if one's requirement is to perform further operations as part of their form, then a custom Vue component must be defined under the src/views/ folder of the root directory and the defined component must them be imported in the corresponding section's javascript file.
+However, if one's requirement is to perform further operations as part of their form, then a custom Vue component must be defined under the src/views/<component> folder of the root directory and the defined component must them be imported in the corresponding section's javascript file.
+Examples of how to create such views are available in the cloudstack-primate repository

 For example: